phil-trinh/data_viz_examples/README.md

-# data_viz_examples
+# Data Visualization Examples
-Portfolio of Data Visualizations
+Portfolio of Data Visualizations in Python & Tableau

+Packages Used
+* Plotly
+* Seaborn
+* Tableau